superagent-ai/super-rag/README.md

  - Includes options for encoding data using different encoding models both propriatory and open source.
  - Built in code interpreter mode for computational question & answer scenarios.
  - Allows session management through unique IDs for caching purposes.

+## Cloud API

+Easiset way to get started is to use our [Cloud API](https://d3jvqvcd9u4534.cloudfront.net).
+This API is free to use (within reasonable limits).

 ## Installation